SCOPE OF THIS CHAPTER

 Indicators of individuals who may pose a risk to children include:

-- Individuals convicted of offences that indicate they may be a risk to children (see Home Office circular 16 / 2005 Guidance on Offences against children);
+- Individuals convicted of offences that indicate they may be a risk to children (see Appendix A: Major Offences to Identify those who Present a Risk, or Potential Risk to Children);

 - Individuals known to have been subject to a criminal justice disposal in relation to an offence against children;